 Growing Conditions for Big Bluestem

 Big Bluestem grows best in full sun and slightly moist soil.
 It can take dry conditions also, but may not be as tall and vigorous.
 It is quite versatile in that it can grow in almost any soil type, from clay to loam, and even slightly sandy.
 This was the most dominant prairie grass for it size and versatility.
-The optimum temperature for Big Bluestem to grow has been found to be 25 Celsius, or 77 Fahrenheit.
-So if temperatures are below or above this it will grow slower.
-How much slower will depend on the temperature.

 How to care for Big Bluestem